willwray/array_typology/typology.md

 extern U& u;  // u : E(&)[]  Reference to unbounded array
 ```

-The variables declared here are used as an ongoing example.
-Here are definitions with initializations (code is here [CE](https://godbolt.org/z/_XzR_L)):
+Here are definitions with initializations:

 ```c++
 A a{0,1};  // a : E[N]    Array value, aggregate init